 The series was filmed in New Zealand, with its fabulous scenery, great production values and well-admired crews (which seeded Cloud 9’s long association with New Zealand).

-Also in 1996, Richard Thomas (recognised and loved by audiences for his portrayal as John Boy in The Waltons) arrived in New Zealand with his family to the Cloud 9 Studios to star as David Robinson in Cloud 9’s “The Adventures of Swiss Family Robinson”.
+The next title produced featured Richard Thomas (recognised and loved by audiences for his portrayal as John Boy in The Waltons) arrived in New Zealand with his family to the Cloud 9 Studios to star as David Robinson in Cloud 9’s “The Adventures of Swiss Family Robinson”.
 Inspired by the literary classic, the series was filmed on location on a real-life desert island in the heart of the South Pacific (two cruise liners were chartered for the cast and crew!).
-Richard Thomas flew to MIP in Cannes, France, in 1997 to launch the series – which has become a huge success worldwide, supplying key end-users from NHK in Japan to the USA, Germany, and Disney.
+Richard Thomas flew to MIP in Cannes, France, to launch the series – which has become a huge success worldwide, supplying key end-users from NHK in Japan to the USA, Germany, and Disney.

-Cloud 9 completed its first movie of the week in 1997, Return to Treasure Island, an original sequel to Robert Louis Stevenson’s classic story.
+Cloud 9’s first movie of the week was Return to Treasure Island, an original sequel to Robert Louis Stevenson’s classic story.
 Also filmed in the South Pacific on a real island paradise, the series stars Dean O’Gorman (Young Hercules) as Jim Hawkins and is set during the American War of Independence.

-The Official Tribe Website (www.tribeworld.com) was launched in April 1999 and receives millions of hits each week.
+The Official Tribe Website (www.tribeworld.com) was launched and receives millions of hits each week.
 There is also a devoted Official Fan Club – as well as countless unofficial Tribe sites by fans.

-In September 1999 Cloud 9 began production of the second series of the Tribe, another 52 x half-hour episodes or 26 x hours, and the series was completed in March 2000.
+The following year, Cloud 9 began production of the second series of the Tribe, another 52 x half-hour episodes or 26 x hours.

-After a short break for the cast and crew, Cloud 9 from June 2000 until December 2000 produced Tribe Series 3, another 52 x half-hour episodes (or 26 x hours).
+After a short break for the cast and crew, Cloud 9 produced Tribe Series 3, another 52 x half-hour episodes (or 26 x hours).

 In June 2000 Cloud 9 established a children’s charity called the Cloud 9 Children’s Foundation, which was launched on June 25th with an open day of the Cloud 9 Studios in New Zealand, attended by over 20,000 people.

-A fourth series of “The Tribe” (another 52 x half-hour episodes or 26 x hours) was produced from July – December 2001 and took the storyline into new territory examining rapid technological change with the Internet, computers, and a virtual reality world…
+A fourth series of “The Tribe” (another 52 x half-hour episodes or 26 x hours) was produced and took the storyline into new territory examining rapid technological change with the Internet, computers, and a virtual reality world…

-A fifth series of “The Tribe (another 52 x half hour episodes or 26 x hours) was produced from November 2002 – February 2004 and saw the Mallrats face new struggles within their city.
+A fifth series of “The Tribe (another 52 x half hour episodes or 26 x hours) was produced and saw the Mallrats face new struggles within their city.
 This brings the Tribe franchise to 260 x half-hours or 130 x hour episodes.

-In 2007, Cloud 9 developed a publishing division (Cumulus Publishing) and in 2009, embarked upon the development of a portfolio of motion-pictures to further build and consolidate the company’s growth.
+Cloud 9 developed a publishing division (Cumulus Publishing) and embarked upon the development of a portfolio of motion-pictures to further build and consolidate the company’s growth.